64 bit Windows 7 or newer, or 64 bit Windows Server 2008 R2 or newer

 JAVA_HOME(if you will build Java code).
 Its value must be the directory where you installed the Java JDK 8, for example

 None of these paths should contain spaces or non-ASCII characters.

 choco install bazel

-This command will install the latest available version of Bazel and most of its dependencies, such as the MSYS2 shell.
+This command will install the latest available version of Bazel and its dependencies, such as the MSYS2 shell.
 This will not install Visual C++ though.

 See Chocolatey installation and package maintenance guide for more information about the Chocolatey package.

 Once you have installed Bazel, see Using Bazel on Windows.